hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ```

 [17:54:42](#WWJp81MaM532JYnCMzTSTdOeD_a2fnmNYO5ZU6MLGpM) <hiiamboris (NOT THIS ONE)>:
-well, this should work out of the box, but it's definitely buggy Ì†ΩÌ∏É
+well, this should work out of the box, but it's definitely buggy üòÉ
 ```
 view [text 100 wrap "abc def abc def abc def abc def abc def abc def abc def abc def abc def"]
 ```